-- 1) Choose File > Send > Email Document, or File > Send > Email as OpenDocument Text.
+- Choose File > Send > Email Document, or File > Send > Email as OpenDocument Text.
 Writer opens your default email program (if installed).
-The document is attached to a new email. - 2) In the email program, enter the recipient, subject, and any additional text, then send the
+The document is attached to a new email. - 2) In the email program, enter the recipient, subject, and any other text, then send.